-IX - WATER CONTROL MANAGEMENT
+9 - WATER CONTROL MANAGEMENT

 - 9-01.
 Responsibilities and Organization.
 Many agencies in federal and state governments are responsible for developing and monitoring water resources in the ACT Basin.
-Some of the federal agencies are the Corps, U.S. Environmental Protection Agency, National Parks Service, U.S. Coast Guard, USGS, U.S. Department of Energy, U.S. Department of Agriculture, USFWS, and NOAA.
-In addition to the federal agencies, each state has agencies involved: the Georgia Environmental Protection Division (GAEPD), The Middle Chattahoochee Regional Water Planning Council (includes Tallapoosa and Little Tallapoosa River Basins in Georgia), and the Alabama Department of Environmental Management, Alabama Office of Water Resources. - a.
-Alabama Power Company.
+Some of the federal agencies are the Corps, U.S. Environmental Protection Agency, USGS, National Parks Service, U.S. Coast Guard, U.S. Department of Energy, U.S. Department of Agriculture, U.S. Fish and Wildlife Service (USFWS), and NOAA.
+In addition to the Federal agencies, each State has agencies involved: Georgia Environmental Protection Department (GAEPD), the Coosa-North Georgia Regional Water Planning Council, and the ADEM, Alabama Office of Water Resources (OWR).
+APC, as a non-federal hydro developer, also has major responsibilities through FERC licenses. - a.
+APC.
 The R. L. Harris Project was constructed and is operated by the APC.
-Day-to-day operation of the project is assigned to the APC's Alabama Control Center Hydro Desk in Birmingham, Alabama, as part of the Transmission Department under the direction of Reservoir Operations Supervisor.
+Day-to-day operation of the project is assigned to the APC's ACC Hydro Desk in Birmingham, Alabama, as part of the Transmission Department under the direction of Reservoir Operations Supervisor.
 Long-range water planning and flood risk management operation is assigned to APC Reservoir Management in Birmingham, Alabama, as part of Southern Company Services Hydro Services, under the direction of the Reservoir Management Supervisor. - b.
-U.S. Army Corps of Engineers.
+USACE.
 Authority for water control regulation of federal projects in the ACT Basin has been delegated to the SAD Commander.
 The responsibility for water control regulation activities has been entrusted to the Mobile District, Engineering Division, Water Management Section.
-Water control actions for federal projects are regulated to meet the authorized project purposes in coordination with federally authorized ACT Basin-wide system purposes and public law.
-It is the responsibility of the Water Management Section to coordinate with APC to develop the Harris Project water control regulation procedures for flood risk management and navigation.
+Water control actions for federal projects are regulated to meet the authorized project purposes in coordination with federally authorized ACT Basin-wide System purposes and public law.
+It is the responsibility of the Water Management Section to coordinate with APC to develop the R. L. Harris project water control regulation procedures for flood risk management and navigation.
 The Water Management Section monitors the Tallapoosa River projects for compliance with the approved water control plans and agreements.
-The Water Management Section will perform the following specific duties in connection with the operation of the R. L. Harris Project: - (1) Maintain liaison with personnel of APC Reservoir Management for the daily exchange of hydrologic data. - (2) Maintain records of rainfall and river stages for the Coosa River Basin, and records of pool level and outflow at R. L. Harris Dam and other impoundments in the basin. - (3) Monitor operations of the power plant and spillway at R. L. Harris Dam for compliance with the regulation schedule for flood control operations.
-Plate 7-2. - (4) Transmit to APC Reservoir Management any instructions for special operations which may be required due to unusual flood conditions (except in emergencies where time does not permit, these instructions will first be cleared with the Chief of Hydrology and Hydraulics Branch and the Chief of Engineering Division). - (5) Evaluate special water control plan variance requests submitted by APC Reservoir Management and provide approval or disapproval - c.
+The Water Management Section will perform the following specific duties in connection with the operation of the R. L. Harris Project: - 1) Maintain liaison with personnel of APC Reservoir Management for the daily exchange of hydrologic data. - 2) Maintain records of rainfall and river stages for the Coosa and Tallapoosa River Basins, and records of pool level and outflow at R. L. Harris Dam and other impoundments in the basin. - 3) Monitor operations of the power plant and spillway at R. L. Harris Dam for compliance with the regulation schedule for flood risk management operations, Plate 7-3. - 4) Transmit to APC Reservoir Management any instructions for special operations which may be required due to unusual flood conditions (except in emergencies where time does not permit, these instructions will first be cleared with the Chief of Hydrology and Hydraulics Branch and the Chief of Engineering Division). - 5) Evaluate special water control plan deviation requests submitted by APC Reservoir Management and provide approval or disapproval. - c.
 Other Federal Agencies.
-Other federal agencies work closely with APC and the Corps to provide their agency support for the various project purposes of R. L. Harris and to meet the federal requirements for which they might be responsible.
-The responsibilities and interagency coordination between the Corps and the federal agencies are discussed in Paragraph 9-02.
+Other Federal agencies work closely with APC and the Corps to provide their agency support for the various project purposes of R. L. Harris and to meet the federal requirements for which they might be responsible.
+The responsibilities and interagency coordination between the Corps and the Federal agencies are discussed in Paragraph 9-02.